How to Calculate + Use Time-in-Range with a BGM

-For example, if you are within your target range about 70% of the day, meaning your blood sugars are either lower or higher than your target the other 30%, you can predict an A1c of around 7%.
+For example, if you are within your target range about 70 percent of the day, meaning your blood sugars are either lower or higher than your target the other 30 percent, you can predict an A1c of around 7 percent.
 (You’ll learn how to calculate TIR in a moment!)

 (You can also look at your average blood sugar level and translate it into an A1c result.)